Alcohol in Iran

-Alcohol has been illegal for Muslim Iranian citizens since the establishment of Islamic Republic government in 1979.
+Alcohol has been illegal for Muslim Iranian citizens since the formation of the modern Iranian state in 1925 under the semi-secular Imperial State, and has been upheld by the current Islamic Republic government after taking power in 1979.

 In 2011, 5.7% of the adult population self-reported consuming alcohol in the previous year.

 History

 Wine has played an important role in Persian culture and history ranging from administration of the earliest empires to religion and Persian literature.